chocolatey/chocolatey-workshop-organizational-use/README.md

 * Check and ask in advance if your workshop location allows outgoing RDP connections at port 3389.

+Important notes:

+* Before running the `initialize-azure.sh` script make sure you have set the default Azure subscription to use by running `az account set -s <SUBSCRIPTION ID>`;
+* Make sure the `initialize-azure.sh` script has the execution bit set by running `chmod +x initialize_azure.sh`

 ## Problems?
 Questions?
 Feedback?

 * If you have problems, find a bug or have questions, don't hesitate to contact us.